aatishb/p5-vue-starter/README.md

 We can then access the data in the p5 sketch using the variable `parent.data`.
 Since this is an object, `parent.data.x` and `parent.data.y` will give you the individual x & y values.

-Ideally, the sketches should not modify the `data` directly, in keeping with the principle of [one-way data flow](https://vuejs.org/v2/guide/components-props.html#One-Way-Data-Flow).
-Although this will technically work (i.e. if you modify the parent data in the child sketch, the other components will react accordingly), this is considered a [bad practice](https://antenna.io/blog/2018/01/state-management-in-vue-js) in Vue as it can easily lead to bugs.
+**Tip:** Ideally, the sketches should not modify the `data` directly, in keeping with the principle of [one-way data flow](https://vuejs.org/v2/guide/components-props.html#One-Way-Data-Flow).
+Although this will technically work (i.e., if you modify the parent data in the child sketch, the other components will react accordingly), this is considered a [bad practice](https://antenna.io/blog/2018/01/state-management-in-vue-js) in Vue as it can easily lead to bugs.

 ## Two Way Binding Between Parent & p5 Sketch